Frequently Asked Questions

 Are you a vanity press?
 What kind of publisher are you?
 Traditional?
 Hybrid?
 Self-publishing?

-No!
+We are not a vanity press!!
 We are a traditional publisher.
 Even though we are a small independent business, we follow the conventional model.
 We're not hybrid, assisted self-publishing, or any other words commonly used to describe vanity publishers.

 We want to make something very clear: we never charge our authors for anything.
 We are 100% traditional.
 There are no hidden fees.